Chart Color Schemes

 Sydenham - Tempe - St Peters's population is slightly younger than the national pattern

-Sydenham-Tempe-St Peters's median age is nearly 36 years, closely matching Greater Sydney's average of 37 and slightly below Australia's median of 38.
-Compared to Greater Sydney, Sydenham-Tempe-St Peters has a higher proportion of residents aged 35-44 (22.1%) but fewer residents aged 15-24 (9.9%).
-This concentration of 35-44 year-olds is well above the national average of 14.2%.
-Between the 2021 Census and present, the proportion of residents aged 35 to 44 has grown from 20.1% to 22.1%, while those aged 15 to 24 increased from 8.8% to 9.9%.
-Conversely, the proportion of residents aged 25 to 34 has declined from 22.4% to 20.4%.
-By 2041, demographic modeling suggests Sydenham-Tempe-St Peters's age profile will significantly change.
-The strongest projected growth is in the 45 to 54 cohort, expected to grow by 35%, adding 396 residents to reach 1,545.
-Meanwhile, the 0 to 4 cohort shows a modest growth of 0% (an increase of 1 person).
+Sydenham - Tempe - St Peters has a median age of 36 years, nearly matching Greater Sydney's average of 37 and slightly below Australia's median of 38.
+Compared to Greater Sydney, Sydenham - Tempe - St Peters has a higher proportion of residents aged 35-44 (22.1%) but fewer residents aged 15-24 (9.9%).
+This concentration of 35-44 year-olds is above the national average of 14.2%.
+Between the 2021 Census and present, the proportion of Sydenham - Tempe - St Peters' population aged 35 to 44 has grown from 20.1% to 22.1%, while the 15 to 24 cohort increased from 8.8% to 9.9%.
+Conversely, the 25 to 34 age group has declined from 22.4% to 20.4%.
+By 2041, demographic modeling suggests Sydenham - Tempe - St Peters' age profile will change significantly.
+The 45 to 54 cohort is projected to grow by 35%, adding 396 residents and reaching a total of 1,545.
+Meanwhile, the 0 to 4 cohort is projected to grow by 0% (an increase of 1 person).